 Technology We Use

-Although the type of UAV selected for the mission is important, it is Seisland’s complementary services that distinguish us from the competition.
+Although the type of UAV selected for the mission is important, it is Seisland’s years of expertise that distinguish us from the competition.
 Other UAS providers are newcomers to surveying and mapping; at Seisland, it’s our core business.

 Here is some basic information on each aircraft type and other technologies Seisland's surveys utilize and benefit from: